Tony Butler (broadcaster): Birmingham Live TV

-Controversy at BBC West Midlands
+Controversy at BBC Radio WM

-Tony Butler courted additional controversy on a BBC West Midlands radio programme, broadcast on 28 March 2007.
+Butler courted additional controversy on BBC Radio WM, broadcast on 28 March 2007.
 He stated that women should not be in war zones and, commenting on kidnapped British sailor Faye Turney, said that were she decapitated, "it would serve her right."

 His outburst prompted a barrage of complaints from listeners, and led the BBC to issue an apology.

 Retirement

-Butler announced in April 2009, that he would retire at the end of the 2008/2009 football season, commenting "I think you know when it's time to retire, and I'm on my bike."
+Butler announced in April 2009 that he would retire at the end of the 2008–09 football season, commenting "I think you know when it's time to retire, and I'm on my bike."

-Return to Commercial Radio
+Return to commercial radio

-In August 2009, it was announced by Tom Ross that Butler would be returning to the Gold airwaves to co-host the football phone in on Friday nights on Gold.
+In August 2009, after Orion took control of BRMB and Gold, it was announced by Tom Ross that Butler would be returning to co-host the football phone-in on Friday nights.

-The announcement was made within days of Orion taking control of BRMB and Gold.
-It is believed that Butler will be a regular fixture of their expanded coverage during the 2009/10 season.

-In August 2012, it was announced by Tom Ross that Butler had finally ended his broadcasting career due to ill-health.
-Ross paid tribute to Butler in an emotional telephone interview with his predecessor on his opening football phone in show of the 2012/2013 season; thanking him for bringing him to BRMB over thirty years before.
+In August 2012, Ross revealed that Butler had finally ended his broadcasting career due to ill health.
+Ross paid tribute to Butler in an emotional telephone interview with his predecessor on his opening football phone-in show of the 2012–13 season, thanking him for bringing him to BRMB over thirty years earlier.

+Death

+Butler died on 14 July 2023, at the age of 88.